How to Hire Staff for Your Restaurant (and How to Keep Them!)

 We know a major challenge for restaurant owners in 2021 has been finding enough talent to hire, because of the imminent risks of COVID-19 and various economic factors.
 However, if you can offer a nice enough employment package and create a culture that your employees want to be a part of, you can certainly navigate these challenges and be operating with a full staff in no time.

 How do you find the right people to hire?
 How do you make sure they’ll fit in with your restaurant?
 Most importantly, once you find them, how do you keep them around?
 Come with us as we discuss the basics of how to hire, train, and retain employees to make your restaurant a success.

-Why is it important to hire and train smart employees?
+Why is it important to hire smart for my restaurant?

 It costs money to hire, onboard, and keep an employee!
 Restaurants on average spend $150,000 on employee turnover, about $6,000 per employee!

 That’s the cost of, like, two commercial stand mixers!

 What we’re saying is, hiring employees, training them, and keeping them around is an essential investment, so you’d better be smart and hire people who will contribute to your productivity and stick around for a while.